 Run by the Immigration History Research Center at the University of Minnesota, Immigrant Stories is a digital storytelling and archiving project that collects, shares, and preserves immigration history, past and present.
 Digital stories are original 3 to 5 minute videos made from a combination of images, text, and audio.
-Teachers can use the Immigrant Stories Collection as a resource for studying historical and contemporary immigration through primary sources.
+Teachers can use Immigrant Stories as a resource for studying historical and contemporary immigration through primary sources.
 The Immigrant Stories website can also help students produce their own digital stories.

 These are events I learned in high school and college.
 However, something was missing: the narratives and experiences of my family’s immigration story and stories of countless more refugees from Laos.
 1986 was also the year that my family arrived to the United States. —Saengmany Ratsabout